RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Conclusion

-\textbf{Limitations and Future Work.} Our work has two limitations that future studies should address. (i) We primarily consider the covariate shift scenario, whereas other types of distributional shifts (e.g., label shift, concept shift) might also occur in the real-world. (ii) One must be aware of the potential negative social impact as RoCourseNet might amplify pre-existing societal biases to end-users.
-A short-term workaround is to have human-in-the-loop by having human operators communicate the CF explanations respectfully.
-In the long term, further quantitative and qualitative studies are needed to understand the social impact of RoCourseNet.

-\textbf{Conclusion.} This paper presents \emph{RoCourseNet}, an end-to-end training framework to generate predictions and robust CF explanations against data shifts.
-We formulate this robust end-to-end training as a min-max-min optimization problem, and leverage adversarial training to effectively solve this complicated tri-level problem.
-Empirical results show that RoCourseNet outperforms state-of-the-art baselines in robust validity with well-balanced cost-invalidity trade-off.
+We present \emph{RoCourseNet}, an end-to-end training framework to generate predictions and robust CF explanations.
+We formulate this robust end-to-end training as a tri-level optimization problem, and leverage novel adversarial training techniques to solve this problem.
+Empirical results show that RoCourseNet outperforms state-of-the-art baselines in robust validity, and achieves better balance on the cost-validity trade-off.
+We further demonstrate that the RoCourseNet training framework is generalizable to be applied with any parametric CF explanation method.